 In addition to selling the bike, tread, (and rower eventually), Peloton also has full collections of different workout and leisure-wear for any Peloton lover in their online store (and at local showrooms).
 Now, one thing to be careful of – if your friend is always talking about their Peloton and talking their friends into buying it, they might have gotten some referral codes – which are good for free gear in the apparel store – so they could have a lot of Peloton apparel store credit already!!!
 If you don’t know exactly what to get them, you are able to purchase a Peloton Apparel gift card in varying amounts.

 Here’s a pro tip for you: did you know that you can hang cycling shoes on your Peloton bike using the weight cage underneath the seat?
 Many cycling shoes have loops on the back of them, and these fit perfectly over the cages that are for weights.
 This solution only works for one set of shoes unfortunately.
-In order to hang multiple pairs of shoes on the bike, you can pick up this 3D printed cycling shoe hanger – it also hangs off the weight cage, but allows for one set of shoe per cage.
+In order to hang multiple pairs of shoes on the bike, you can pick up a 3D printed cycling shoe hanger – they also hang off the weight cage, but allows for one set of shoe per cage.
 So if you need to hang two pairs of shoes, you will need two of these Peloton spin bike shoe hangers.
+There are a few different styles of these, so pick one to yours, or your recipients, taste.

 Most people find they work up a fairly good sweat when doing a workout on the Peloton.
 Luckily for us, several third parties have recently come out with products to help people protect their expensive exercise bikes!
 You have a variety of choices, depending on which part of the bike you want to protect, what your budget is, etc. If you are only going to buy one sweat protection item, we would recommend the spintowel – this goes over the handlebars of your bike, and also comes with a medium sized towel for wiping your face off!
-Another product designed just for the Peloton is the PeloTowel – this goes over the downtube of your bike, protecting that area directly underneath you.
+Another product designed just for the Peloton is the VeloTowel – (you can see our review here) – this goes over the downtube of your bike, protecting that area directly underneath you.
+Both of these products have Bike and Bike+ versions available.
 You could also pick up a Sweat Net instead – it’s not a Peloton specific product, instead working for all indoor trainer type bikes, but is 75% cheaper than the PeloTowel and would mostly protect the same area.
+Both Drip Accessory (maker of spinTowel) and VeloTowel have also recently come out with custom floor mats, designed to catch sweat under your bike.

 We know, this might sound counter intuitive.
 But for many people, one thing missing with the Peloton is the ability to have a laptop in front of them while they ride.
 If a person is doing an intense workout, the SpinTray will definitely come off the bike.
 But for a low intensity ride, or just trying to get some sort of light activity in, the SpinTray works great – throw it on the Peloton bike, then have a book, papers, laptop, or something right in front of you.
 They can even make custom versions with people’s leaderboard names on them or custom logos and images.
-Check out our review of the SpinTray here, or if you don’t want/need any customizations, you can pick one up directly on Amazon here.
+Check out our review of the SpinTray here (and save 10% off with our code “PeloBuddy” by purchasing it on TopFormDesign.com), or if you don’t want/need any customizations, you can pick one up directly on Amazon here.
+Bike and Bike+ models are now available.

 In Peloton lingo, a person’s leaderboard name is their username.
 Instructors will give “shout outs” in classes to a few riders, recognizing them by their leaderboard name.
 Due to this, people are very proud of their leaderboard names, with some choosing to try to show it in their workout rooms and pain caves.
 A few companies have started marketing specially made leaderboard signs for the Peloton community.
 One of the most popular is from Top This Designs, who can make leaderboard name signs not only with your name, but also with custom images & colors to go along with the theme of your name.
 They don’t have an online shop, instead only taking orders via Facebook.
-There are also several Etsy sellers who make leaderboard name signs, including this one who makes them out of wood.
+There are also several Etsy sellers who make leaderboard name signs.

 Along the same lines, you can also get stickers made to display your leaderboard name on your bike or treadmill.
 The most common location to place these is on along the front fork of your bike (the long tube leading down to the flywheel).
 This works as a great alternative to the leaderboard sign if you don’t have a great place to hang something near your bike or tread, or are just looking for something different or a little bit cheaper.
 The best place to look for these is on Etsy, as there are several sellers making different versions & sizes of these.
 Depending on your craftiness level and if you have a vinyl cutting machine at home, this might be one you could try to make yourself as well!

-A heart rate monitor is another nice add-on for a Peloton bike or tread as people are getting more serious.
-Christine D’Ercole teaches a set of Heart Rate Zone classes, where she calls out intervals based on your current heart rate level (this is somewhat similar to the Power Zone Training mentioned above for the book, but instead bases efforts on heart rate rather than output).
+A heart rate monitor is another nice add-on for a Peloton bike or tread as people are getting more serious – and is necessary if you wish to utilize the “Strive Score” feature of Peloton.
 The bike and tread do not come with a heart rate monitor – but several of the Peloton branded accessory packages that people purchase with the bike have them (including the ones that are offered free every year as part of the Black Friday & Cyber Monday sales).
-Many users end up not loving the Peloton branded heart rate strap that comes with these accessory packages, instead looking for an alternative.
-For these people looking for an alternative, or users who just don’t have a heart rate monitor yet, we would highly recommend the Scosche Rhythm+ Heart Rate Monitor.
+There are two different Peloton-branded heart rate monitors available – a Peloton heart rate chest strap, and Peloton heart rate band (worn on your upper forearm).
+Our advice: don’t bother with the chest-worn strap from Peloton (it’s not very accurate).
+If you’re considering a Peloton-branded one – go with the Peloton Heart Rate band, which was introduced in 2022.
+It’s fairly accurate and pairs quickly with Peloton devices.
+If you’re only using it with Peloton equipment, it should work well enough.
+However, note that it doesn’t support Ant+, or multiple Bluetooth connections, so a third party heart rate monitor might be more future proof and widely compatible.
+For people looking for an alternative, or users who just don’t have a heart rate monitor yet, we would highly recommend the Scosche Rhythm+ 2.0 Heart Rate Monitor (which many times is also nearly half the price of the Peloton Heart Rate band).
 This one is worn on your forearm, rather than your chest, and is known for being highly accurate.
 In addition, it is able to broadcast a heart rate both using Bluetooth and Ant+, allowing it to connect to almost any modern fitness device or watch out there.
 Even if someone isn’t interested in heart rate training, a heart rate monitor is still good to have as it helps you to detect over-exertion and overtraining.
+Note that you can either buy it on Amazon or directly through the Scosche.com site, and they regularly have 15%-30% off coupons on their site.

 Peloton Gift Guide by Price Range